California Psalms

 TRANSLATOR’S PREFACE.

-The Psalms can also be expected in new incarnations.
-A recording of the cycle in an audio encyclopedia of Petersburg poetry, for instance.
-What’s more, with songs and cantatas arising based on the author’s poetry, there’s talk of an oratorio or opera of California Psalms… As before, their future depends on the same narrow path that led to their beginning — the contemplated, written and proclaimed word, and beyond — “as a long-awaited mountain pass, as an edge whose mastery verges on miraculous.”
+The Psalms are also finding new incarnations.
+The cycle’s recording in an audio encyclopedia of Petersburg poetry, for instance.
+What’s more, with songs and cantatas now written based on the author’s poetry, there’s talk of a California Psalms oratorio or opera . . .
+As before, the Psalms’ future depends on the same narrow path that led to their beginning — the contemplated, written and proclaimed word, and beyond — “as a long-awaited mountain pass, as an edge whose mastery verges on miraculous.”

 The documentary twists and turns of California Psalms could be examined endlessly.
 Here and in the commentaries only some cross-sections of details will follow.
 The Psalms’ philosophy and literary characteristics also invite discussion, with much already wonderfully written and said by their first readers and listeners.
 Now this road is open for anyone.
 In any case, readers will find their own logic here, their own connection with the offering that comes to them from the folds of a Big Sur canyon.